-- 1. Read General Rules. - 2.
-Each club may exhibit a banner in each of the classes. - 3.
+- 1. Each club may exhibit a banner in each of the classes. - 2.
 For the Club/Chapter Banner- each banner should illustrate any phase or project of 4-H club/chapter work.
 It does not need to follow the current year's fair theme.
-No explanation is needed. - 4.
-For the Conservation Banner Banner must use the theme "One Water" which must appear on banner.
-Clubs should attach an explanation of the theme as it relates to a club project. - 5.
+No explanation is needed. - 3.
+For the Conservation Banner Banner must use the theme "May the Forest be with You" which must appear on banner.
+Clubs should attach an explanation of the theme as it relates to a club project. - 4.
 Clubs/Chapters should avoid using copyrighted materials whenever possible by originating their work.
-Copyrighted and/or trademarked materials used for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 6.
-Dimensions are to be no less than 12 square feet and no more than 16 square feet, with no side less than 3 feet. - 7.
+Copyrighted and/or trademarked materials used for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 5.
+Dimensions are to be no less than 12 square feet and no more than 16 square feet, with no side less than 3 feet. - 6.
 Banners must be hung on a rod strong enough to support the banner.
 On each end of the banner rod there should be a chain six inches long.
 One end of the chain should be fastened to the end of the rod.
 The other end should be connected to an "S" hook which will permit the banner to be hung.
-Zip ties will not be accepted as a form to hang the banners. - 8.
+Zip ties will not be accepted as a form to hang the banners. - 7.
 Banners should be made of materials that permit the banner to be folded or rolled without damaging the display.
-3-D objects that are attached to the front of the banner cannot exceed 3 inches. - 9.
-Club name and 4-H year must be present in 2" letters on the banner or on a label attached to bottom of the banner. - 10.
-Banners are county competition only as there are no classes for Banners at the Kansas State Fair. - 11.
+3-D objects that are attached to the front of the banner cannot exceed 3 inches. - 8.
+Club name and 4-H year must be present in 2" letters on the banner or on a label attached to bottom of the banner. - 9.
 Interview judging will be offered.
-Club/Chapter representatives should meet at the designated judging to participate. - 12.
+Club/Chapter representatives should meet at the designated judging to participate. - 10.
 Banner must be current year's work.
 Clubs/Chapters cannot reuse banners from a previous year.